-Student involvement can directly help improve breakfast participation and create long lasting relationships between students and school nutrition professionals.
+Student involvement can directly help improve breakfast participation and create long-lasting relationships between students and school nutrition professionals.
 Incorporating youth voices can shape food service initiatives to promote healthier food and create more inclusive meal options.

-This resource contains best and promising practices that schools and districts can test out and incorporate what resonates with them in order to connect with student voices to improve breakfast participation.
+This resource contains best and promising practices that schools and districts can test out and incorporate what resonates with them to connect with students and improve breakfast participation.